leosperry/ha-kafka-net/src/HaKafkaNet/readme.md

 * Provide a means to call Home Assistant RESTful services
 * Enable all automation code to be fully unit testable

-This project is still in an alpha state.
-No nuget pakage is yet created.
-More features are forthcoming.

 ## Why ha-kafka-net ?
 * Kafka allows you to replay events.
 Therefore, when your application starts, it can quickly load the states of all your Home Assistant entities.
 * It gives you a easy-to-spin up infrastructure with management features out of the box.
 This includes docker images for both managing kafka and seeing the state of your consumers based on open source projects